 Can the diploma be split into smaller courses?

-Having the diploma structured this way with specific projects and units means that each project builds upon learning achieved in the previous one so they all support each other and build up a comprehensive bank of knowledge and skills when put altogether.
+Having the Diploma structured this way with specific units and smaller projects, means that each project builds upon learning achieved in the previous one so they all support each other and build up a comprehensive bank of knowledge and skills when put altogether.